 Komische Oper de Berlin) et Jana Sýkorová (avec Bednarik au Národní Divadlo de

-Ms Jana Sýkorová’s opera schedule through the 2014-2015 season has included:
+Ms Jana Sýkorová’s opera schedule throughout the 2021 - 2022 season is including:

 See Jana Sýkorová's calendar.